How can I use policy references in ALFA?

 }

-The difference here is that the Policy transaction has been defined outside of the PolicySet financial and is then referenced (called) by its name in one single line inside of PolicySet financial.
+The difference is that the policy ‘transactions’ has been defined outside of the policy set ‘financial’ and is referenced by its name in one single line inside of the policy set ‘financial’.

-The difference in the output in Eclipse is that Policy transaction now generates its own XACML artifact in a separate XML file: we end up with both the ‘financial’ and the ‘transactions’ XML files and within the ‘financial’ policy file the separate ‘transactions’ policy is referenced.
+The output in Eclipse is that policy ‘transactions’ now generates its own XACML artifact in a separate XML file.
+We end up with both the ‘financial’ and the ‘transactions’ XML files and within the ‘financial’ policy file the separate ‘transactions’ policy is referenced.

-The transaction Policy can also be referenced from other PolicySet’s.
-Here from a PolicySet named insurance.
+The ‘transactions’ policy can also be referenced from other policy sets.
+Here is an example from a policy set named ‘insurance’.

 transaction